 I hope one of the reasons you are reading this is because you have been blessed by my devotionals, Fresh Manna or my Tweets that I send out hourly to help bring God’s word to those that have never read a Bible.
 If you don’t know who Renee and I are, I encourage you to read the “About Me” page.

 I have been writing Fresh Manna since the year 2000.
 I wrote four times a week for the first 17 years and three times a week since 2017.
 Until the beginning of 2017, I’d never had a donate button on my site nor asked for a penny.
 To the contrary, my only desire was to give.
 So, let me quickly get to the bottom line if you don’t have time to read all this!
 Renee and I take no money personally from this effort.
 To the contrary, we give to it from our personal income each year.
 We also personally cover administrative costs.
 All donations go completely to outreach and missions.

-I began using Twitter in 2008 to increase reaching more people with the love of Jesus, and I now have over 195,000 followers who each have their own follower base.
+I began using Twitter in 2008 to increase reaching more people with the love of Jesus, and I now have over 198,000 followers who each have their own follower base.
 My tweets on Twitter, which are almost exclusively about the love of God, are re-tweeted (re-sent out by others) thereby reaching millions virally on a daily basis.
 Those who follow me on Twitter also communicate with me and often ask for prayer or guidance.
-I also respond to almost every one of those people.
+I do my best to respond to almost every one of those people.
 Needless to say, this has become a labor of love which I have adjusted my life to accommodate.
-I gave up Marathon running to free up hours of daily running so that I could do this.
-It has been well worth it.
-I retired from 35 years of pastoring in May 2017 so that I could devote my time to this and mission work with my wife Renee as we walk out this next season of our calling.
+I initially gave up Marathon running to free up hours of daily running so that I could do this.
+It’s been well worth it.
+I retired from 35 years of pastoring in May 2017 so that I could devote more time to this and mission work with my wife Renee.